-Product positioning is the process of determining the position of a new product in the minds of consumers.
-It includes analyzing the market and competitors’ positions, defining the position of a new product among the existing ones, and communicating the brand's product image.
+Product positioning is the process of determining new products’ position in the minds of consumers.
+It includes analyzing the market and competitors’ positions, defining the position of a new product among the existing ones, and communicating a particular brand’s product image.

-Companies can do product positioning by using communication channels, pricing, or quality of the products to stand out and be recognizable.
-In this article, we’ll discuss the importance of product positioning, its benefits, several strategies, explore the steps to positioning your product, and see several examples.
+Companies can implement product positioning by using communication channels, pricing, or quality of the products to stand out and be recognizable.
+In this article, we’ll discuss the importance of product positioning, its benefits, several strategies, explore the steps to position your product, and see several examples.

-Each brand has to know its customers to provide a product that resonates with consumers’ needs.
-A thought-out strategy determines the position within the market and identifies its benefits for consumers.
+Each brand has to know its customers to provide a product that resonates with their needs.
+A well-thought-out strategy can determine the position of this product within the market and identify its benefits for consumers.

-The process involves creating a certain image of a brand and products in the minds of consumers and identifying the key benefits to show how a certain product differs from competitors.
-After, the difference is communicated to the target audience through the most effective communication channels.
-The messages brands convey to their customers evoke interest.
+The process involves creating a particular image of a brand and its products in consumers’ minds and identifying the key benefits to show how a particular product differs from competitors’ alternatives.
+Afterward, the difference is communicated to a brand’s target audience through the most effective communication channels.
+The messages brands convey to their customers should evoke interest.

-Marketers find out the best ways to present the products and reach the target audience based on customers’ needs, competitive alternatives, the most effective communication channels, and tailored messages.
-The appropriate product positioning enables companies to create messages that address customer needs and wants, and entice them to purchase.
+Marketers need to determine the best ways to present specific products and reach their target audience based on customers’ needs, competitive alternatives, the most effective communication channels, and tailored messages.
+Implementing product positioning strategies enables companies to create messages that address their customers’ needs and wants and entice them to purchase.

 There are even more pros this type of marketing can bring, so check out our list to know all of them.

-Below, we’ve prepared the top benefits of product positioning, which show why it's one of the most effective marketing tactics.
+We’ve prepared the top benefits of product positioning that show why it’s one of the most effective marketing tactics.
 It helps in:

-- identifying the main benefits of a product and matching them with customers;
+- identifying key benefits of a product and matching them with customers’ needs;

-- finding the competitive advantage even when the market changes;
+- finding a competitive advantage even when the market changes;

 - meeting customers’ expectations;